hashgraph/hedera-mirror-node/docs/grpc/README.md

 # gRPC API

 The gRPC API provides a protobuf defined interface for interacting with the mirror node.

-Currently only the Hedera Consensus Service (HCS) topic subscription is supported.
+## Consensus Service

+### Subscribe Topic

+The Hedera Consensus Service (HCS) provides decentralized consensus on the validity and order of messages submitted to a topic on the network and transparency into the history of these events over time.
+The `subscribeTopic` API allows a client to subscribe to a topic and stream messages asynchronously as they arrive at the mirror node.

+## Network Service

+### Get Nodes

+[HIP-21](https://hips.hedera.com/hip/hip-21) describes a need for clients to retrieve address book information without incurring the costs of multiple queries to get the network file's contents.
+The `getNode` API will return the list of nodes associated with the latest address book file.